Meerval/school_21_poor_student_windows_lover/README.md

 Now, to start working, just start your Docker container and you're good to go.

+You can now also clone your GitLab projects directly inside the Docker container using SSH, and work with them using your Windows IDE in real time.
+This allows seamless development and version control integration across platforms.

 > ⚠️ Sometimes, if you add files from the Windows side, you may need to manually reset ownership and permissions inside the container:

 ```sh